kubeshop/tracetest/docs/advanced-selectors.md

 If you need a more complex way of selecting which spans of a trace will be asserted, you can write your selector as a query.
 This will enable you to express more complex conditions to select spans.

-The query language is based on `CSS`.
-We don't support all features of CSS, just a few features.
-If you think there is one that can help users to be more effective, open an issue and request it.

 In order to present each selector feature as easily as possible, we will use a theoretical scenario of an e-commerce application.

 The system we will inspect has this flow: